PowerShell/ConsoleGuiTools/README.md

 When done, run `exit` to exit the nested PowerShell and run `pwsh` again.
 This unloads the DLL.
 Repeat.

+See [this Stackoverflow answer](https://stackoverflow.com/questions/35917730/debugging-unloading-powershell-cmdlet) for setting up easy CmdLet debugging in Visual Studio.

 ## Contributions Welcome!